sap-tutorials/Tutorials/tutorials/hcpps-sapui5-configure-application/hcpps-sapui5-configure-application.md

 ---
 title: Configure a SAPUI5 application from the project template
-description: Configure the destination connectivity to be used in the SAPUI5 application to interact with the HANA XS OData service and the SAP Cloud for predictive services
+description: Configure the destination connectivity to be used in the SAPUI5 application to interact with the SAP Cloud for predictive services
 primary_tag: products>sap-cloud-platform-predictive-service
 tags: [ tutorial>intermediate, products>sap-cloud-platform-predictive-service, products>sap-cloud-platform, topic>sapui5 ]
 ---